Ken Miller (American football)

-Kenneth Edward Miller (born June 24, 1958) is a former American football cornerback in the Canadian Football League for the Montreal Alouettes, Montreal Concordes, Ottawa Rough Riders and Calgary Stampeders.
+Kenneth Edward Miller (born June 24, 1958) is an American former professional football cornerback in the Canadian Football League (CFL) for the Montreal Alouettes, Montreal Concordes, Ottawa Rough Riders and Calgary Stampeders.
 He played college football at Eastern Michigan University.

-Early years
+Early life

 Miller attended Beecher High School, where he practiced football and track & field.

 He accepted a football scholarship from Eastern Michigan University, where he became a two-year starter at cornerback.
 As a senior, he only played in four games because of an ankle injury.
 He registered one interception and returned 26 kickoffs for a 20.3-yard average in his college career.

 Professional career

 Dallas Cowboys

-Miller was selected by the Dallas Cowboys in the seventh round (173rd overall) of the 1981 NFL Draft.
+Miller was selected by the Dallas Cowboys in the seventh round (173rd overall) of the 1981 NFL draft.
 He was limited with a back injury and was waived on August 25.

-Montreal Alouettes / Concordes (CFL)
+Montreal Alouettes / Concordes

 In September 1981, he signed with the Montreal Alouettes of the Canadian Football League.
 He played in 3 games during the season.
 In 1982, he returned to the renamed Concordes and played in 12 games as a starter at cornerback.

-Ottawa Rough Riders (CFL)
+Ottawa Rough Riders

 In March 1983, he was signed by the Ottawa Rough Riders of the Canadian Football League and registered 2 interceptions.
 In 1984, he was a starter at cornerback and recorded a career-high 4 interceptions.